garyesmith/wp7-php-block-registration-demo/README.md

 - Publish the post, then view it.

-- When viewing, click the *Rotate* button at the top-right of any block instance to change the display direction of the posts dynamically.
+- When viewing, click the *Reverse Order* button at the top-right of any block instance to change the display direction of the posts dynamically.

 ## Code Structure Notes